percona/pxb-docs/docs/apt-repo.md

-# Use an APT repository to install Percona XtraBackup 8.0
+# Install with an APT repository

 Ready-to-use packages are available from the Percona XtraBackup software repositories and the [download page](https://www.percona.com/downloads).

 Specific information on the supported platforms, products, and versions is described in [Percona Release Lifecycle Overview](https://www.percona.com/services/policies/percona-software-platform-lifecycle#mysql).

-!!! important

-    To prevent intermittent backup failures, [update the curl utility in Debian 10](update-curl-utility.md).

 ## Install Percona XtraBackup through percona-release